ceztko/XMP-RNG-Schema/README.md

 ## What is this project about?

-This projects aims to create RELAX NG grammars to validate [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) metadata packets in PDF and [PDF/A](https://en.wikipedia.org/wiki/PDF/A) compliances.
-The source is a custom RELAX NG grammar with simple extensions to allow to customize the template for different flavors (eg. different the PDF/A parts/revisions).
+This projects aims to create RELAX NG schemas to validate [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) metadata packets in PDF and [PDF/A](https://en.wikipedia.org/wiki/PDF/A) compliances.
+The source is a custom RELAX NG schema with simple extensions to allow to customize the template for different flavors (eg. different the PDF/A parts/revisions).
 The main one is a `condition` attribute that can be used to select nodes using a XSLT compatible expression, so for example the `pdf:Trapped` property below:

 ```
 <rng:optional condition="$IsPDFA4OrGreater">